Newsies (musical): Junior version

-In early 2022, a one-hour adaptation of the musical was released by Music Theatre International to be used in middle school and youth theater productions.
+In early 2022, a one-hour adaptation of the musical was released by MTI to be used in middle school and youth theater productions.
 The one-act interpretation follows the same plot as the original, but omits the songs "The Bottom Line", "That's Rich", "I Never Planned On You/Don't Come a-Knocking", "Watch What Happens (reprise)", "The Bottom Line (reprise)", and "Something To Believe In", as well as additional reprises and tags featured in the full-length version.
 A new song titled "Just a Pretty Face" is featured and re-uses music from cut songs "That's Rich" and "Don't Come a-Knocking".
 Many male characters have been rewritten into female characters, with Finch, Henry, Mush, and Elmer becoming Muriel, Pigtails, Hazel, and Nancy, respectively.
 The Junior version also features characters Ada, Olive, and Ethel, three performers who work at Medda's theater.
 Additionally, the settings of the rooftop and Jacobi's Deli are omitted, with the rooftop scenes taking place in an alleyway and the Deli scenes on the streets.
 As is typical for MTI's Broadway Junior shows, all instances of strong language and sexual innuendos are removed or reworked.

-Newsies Jr. is the 50th title in Music Theatre National's Broadway Junior lineup and can be licensed for performance on the company's website.
+Newsies Jr. is the 50th title in Music Theatre International's Broadway Junior lineup and can be licensed for performance on the company's website.